guillaume-haerinck/cube-beast-editor/doc/README.md

 ___
 ### B - Mouse selection

 To pick an object on the screen with a mouse, there are basically 2 techniques : **color picking** and **raycasting**.
 Well we implemented both, not by fun (though it was), but by nescessity (it wasn't really).
 We started with color picking as it would be usefull to test our render target abstraction.
+Our logic went to the **SelectionSystem** class.

 #### Color picking